irajPatel/8051-With-external-EEPROM-and-UART-Communication/README.md

 5. Read the data byte and send a STOP condition.

 ### 4. Main Function
 The main function receives text data via UART, calculates the transmission speed, stores it in EEPROM, and displays the speed on the LCD.
+I have used character '8' as stop button as device recived it , they start Transmiting .

 #### Implementation:
 ```c